Autoscope Technologies Corporation Announces Preliminary Unaudited Fourth Quarter 2022 and First Quarter 2023 Sales

-/EIN News/ -- MINNEAPOLIS, April 17, 2023 (GLOBE NEWSWIRE) -- Autoscope Technologies Corporation (OTCQX:AATC) today announced an update on recent unaudited financial results.
+MINNEAPOLIS, April 17, 2023 (GLOBE NEWSWIRE) -- Autoscope Technologies Corporation AATC today announced an update on recent unaudited financial results.

 Fourth Quarter 2022 Financial Summary: